jansim/double-opt-in-registration-php/README.md

-Double Opt-In Email Registration With PHP
+Double Opt-In Email / Newsletter Registration in PHP
 =============================

 This is a tempalte to create a simple double-opt-in in PHP.
 Multiple fields as well as proper validation for this fields can be easily added.